 Rachel worked in care for six years in her local community and loved making people smile.
 After her son Riley had an accident, she had to stop work and needed financial help.
 Her six years work in care meant she qualified for a grant, helping her through a tough period in her life.

 Lauren has been working in care for 12 years and finds it very rewarding.
 Due to a family situation, she needed to start again with her son and had to reduce her working hours.

-Access free guides from Lottie's team of care experts.
+Access Care Space and other free guidance from Lottie's team of Care Experts

 If you're struggling, here's where to seek financial, practical, and emotional support from.

 Right now, the UK is facing a cost-of-living-crisis that's affecting everyone.
 If you're a carer or care worker and you're struggling, you're not alone.
 There is financial support available from a range of organisations.

 Juggling care responsibilities and work or family commitments can be incredibly overwhelming.
 If you're finding it tough to care for a family member, or you're struggling with work, it's important to seek support.

 Working or providing care is rewarding, but can be challenging.
 It's more important than ever before to prioritise your mental health.
 From support from MIND to REThink, it's time to focus on you.